This

 a “leaping” problem.

-Pitching rules (for girls and women) state that a pitcher cannot become totally airborne
+Pitching rules (for girls and women) state

-during the pitching sequence…at least one foot has to remain in
+sequence…at least one foot has to remain in contact with the ground

-contact with the ground until the other foot
+until the other foot lands. click here

-lands. click here for full
+for full article

 The Best Pitch Location - Low or